Hi, I’m Pastor Guy.

 As a pastor yourself, you understand financial stress in your life and the lives of your congregation.
 You also know how unique your family budget is.

 For years I tried to budget like the everyone else.
 Then one day I had an epiphany.
 Since my financial needs as a pastor are unique my budget is unique.

 The results of speaking with multiple accountants and starting to budget like an ordained minister are what you’ll find below and in the free resource.

 Every Pastor’s Household Budget is Unique

-As a pastor, or an ordained minister, your household budget needs are unique.
 In the U.S. we have this wonderful blessing known as the minister’s housing allowance.

 If utilized correctly a pastor can pay some of the lowest federal taxes in America.
 However, it also makes income taxes uniquely difficult.
 If you’re newly ordained it’s more important to track your expenses now than ever before.

 I’ve read a lot of advice on budget categories over the years.
 One day I realized a budget for my personal finances should be just that – personal.
 For that reason I’ve tailored my personal household budget to fit the life of a pastor.